Incoming PhD Student Info

 Welcome to Carnegie Mellon!
-We are very excited that you will be joining the Software Engineering PhD program and the CMU University Community.
+We are very excited that you will be joining the Software Engineering PhD program.
 Before you arrive on campus, we want to bring to your attention several important items from a variety of departments.
 A great place to start is at our Welcome Graduate Student page.

 Please hold all dates listed above.

-Information and instructions useful for solving many common computing problems can be found at the MyAndrew portal.
-Sorry, I cannot help you with Andrew computer accounts.
-Contact the Andrew Help Center for assistance.
+Information and instructions useful for solving many common computing problems can be found at the following link:

 For urgent problems, please contact the Computing Services Help Center directly at 412-268-HELP, Monday-Friday 9AM to 5PM.
 After 5PM Monday-Friday, and on weekends, please report systems outages and area-wide network problems to Computer Operations at 412-268-6688.